 How Do I Properly Replace a Bad Sensor On My GC3 or GC3e?

-You can properly replace a bad sensor on your GC3 or GC3e by clearing the wireless zone and then re-programming the zone from scratch.
+You can properly replace a bad sensor on your GC3 or GC3e by deleting the wireless zone and then re-programming the zone from scratch.
 If you simply delete the old Serial Number and then enter the Serial Number for the new sensor, then you may encounter a "bypassed at device" error.

 If you need to delete a zone from a 2GIG GC3 or GC3e, then you should clear the zone and re-program the zone from scratch.
 Many users try to save time by simply deleting the Serial Number and then entering the new one.
 This can result in a "bypassed at device" error.
 When this occurs, the sensor is ignored by the system, and no action will be taken when the sensor is faulted.
 This can present a major security risk for your system.
 This may not be the only strange behavior exhibited by a zone replaced improperly.
 There could be other abnormal zone status messages or zone responses.